Overview

 9. Solidgate processes the verification response and initiates a callback request, providing the transaction status to the merchant.

-10. The merchant takes necessary steps and confirms to Solidgate the receipt of the transaction status.
+10. The merchant takes the necessary steps and confirms to Solidgate the receipt of the transaction status.

 Void